-A grant is available to fix lead hazards in homes.
+Grants available to fix lead hazards in homes for those that qualify.

-Environmental Health performs important roles in addressing lead poisoning issues by:
+Environmental Health Division roles in addressing lead poisoning:

 - Conducting environmental investigation at the homes of children who have been identified with lead poisoning.